elad-massad/tinder-frontend/README.md

 A Tinder clone app using M.E.R.N technologies to implement a fully working fullstack app

-The frontend is a React App utalizing HTML and CSS formating to display a Tinder like card with general info on a user and swipe buttons
+The frontend is a React App utilizing HTML and CSS formating to display a Tinder like card with general info on a user and swipe buttons

 To run the application type in Terminal npm start